DanielChrobak/Hyper-V-GPU-Manager/README.md

 - Optional ISO attachment for OS installation
 - VHDXs stored in: `C:\ProgramData\Microsoft\Windows\Virtual Hard Disks\`

+**Automated Installation:**
+When providing an ISO path, you can enable automated Windows installation:
+- Copies ISO to `C:\ProgramData\HyperV-ISOs\` and injects autounattend.xml
+- Automatically partitions and formats the disk
+- Skips most Windows setup screens (EULA, keyboard, privacy settings)
+- **User still selects Windows edition** during installation
+- **User creates account** after first boot
+- Requires Windows ADK installed for ISO creation (oscdimg.exe)
+- If ADK not found, autounattend.xml is saved to Desktop for manual use

 **Note:** VM name can be customized when selecting a preset.

 ### 2. GPU Partition